Excent Secured Credit Card review

 The application process is easy, but in order to open this secured card, you must maintain at least $200 in a savings account, which acts as a security deposit.
 This security deposit sets your credit limit.
 However, the card’s annual fee is deducted from your security deposit, meaning that if you put down a $200 security deposit, once the $39 annual fee is deducted, you’ll end up with a credit line of $161, not $200.

 - Easy approval.
-All applicants are guaranteed approval, according to Excent, if their identity, address and ability to make monthly payments are successfully verified.
+All applicants are guaranteed approval, according to Excent, if their monthly income exceeds expenses by at least $100.

 Watch out for

 - Annual fee.
-The card includes an annual fee of $39, which is deducted from your security deposit/credit limit.
+The card comes with an annual fee of $39, which is deducted from your credit limit.

 Compare Secured credit cards

-Applying for this card is easy, and requires applicants to meet the following eligibility requirements:
+Applying for this card is easy.
+It requires applicants to meet the following eligibility requirements:

 - US citizen

 - At least 18 years old (19 in AL, NE and NV; 21 in MS)